codalogic/corral/README.md

 - `get()`: Return the handle if valid, or throw the exception.

-- `take( returned<...> & rhs )`: Take ownership of the resource owned by `rhs` (if possible).
+- `take( corral<...> & rhs )`: Take ownership of the resource owned by `rhs` (if possible).

-- `release()`: If the resource is valid, it will return the resource and relinquish it's responsibility to clean up the resource when the 'returned' object is destructed.
+- `release()`: If the resource is valid, it will return the resource and relinquish it's responsibility to clean up the resource when the 'corral' object is destructed.
 If invalid, it will throw the exception.

 - `reset()`: Clean up the resource immediately.